ryoppippi/pr.ryoppippi.com/README.md

 ## 💻 Deploy

-This repository supports two deployment destinations: [Cloudflare Pages](https://pages.cloudflare.com/).
+This repository supports deployment to Cloudflare Workers.

-### Cloudflare Pages
+### Cloudflare Workers

 Run the following command: